 3. Remove the controller from the solenoid and then turn the solenoid counter-clockwise to remove.

 a.
-If a new bayonet assembly is needed, remove the old bayonet by turning it clockwise.
+If a new bayonet assembly is needed, remove the old bayonet by turning it counter clockwise (bayonet will "rub" slightly on the flow control base upon removal/installation).
 After removing it make sure that the small O-ring model C102 located between the bayonet assembly and the valve solenoid thread is on the bottom of the bayonet assembly; if not, see if it is on the valve solenoid thread bottom.
 If the 0-ring is missing add a new small O-ring, otherwise the valve will never close.

 b.
 Inside the bayonet assembly you will see the puppet model C104.
 If the bayonet assembly is empty, then you need to have a new puppet.
 The puppet assures that the valve will open and close; if it is missing the valve will stay open.
 Check the puppet and make sure that the puppet is moving up and down freely and that the yellow plastic housing is on the top.
 (If yellow plastic housing is upside down and you can see the puppet spring, then the valve will remain open.)
 Change the position of the puppet if needed.